Sharpening the axe

 Give me six hours to cut down a tree and I will spend the first four sharpening the axe

-When I very first started investigating the paranormal, like most I was very green person out there that had no idea about anything and didn't think I needed to education as such.
-While I felt I needed to know about things like residual VS Intelligent, I never saw myself needing to know basic psychology for example.
-Of course since then I have learnt that actually a bit of education goes a long way.
-In order to even be able to determine what paranormal is, you have to learn what it isn't.
+When I very first started investigating the paranormal, like most I was a very green person and I had no idea about anything.
+I didn't think I needed to education as such.
+While I felt I needed to know about things like residual VS Intelligent hauntings, I never saw myself needing to know basic psychology for example.
+I was probably even a bit of a smart ass in the beginning wondering why people were investing so much in education of the paranormal because for me initially, it was a bit of fun.
+As I grew and evolved, so did my approach and viewpoint of paranormal research.
+Since then I have learnt that actually a bit of education goes a long way.
+In order to even be able to determine what paranormal is, you first have to learn what it isn't.
 That means educating yourself with as much information as you possibly can.
 Psychology, nature and even basic science are all components that every investigator should be learning.
 Are you using equipment?
 Make sure you know the ins and out and how it works.
 There is no point using a piece of equipment if you don't even know how or what it is measuring.
 Remember, equipment is really just reading your surroundings.
 It is up to you to interpret the results.
 If you don't have knowledge, you can't properly interpret the data.
-It is not just something that comes from hitting the books so to speak, you also learn while you are out there in the field.
+It is not just something that comes from hitting the books so to speak, while this is important to a certain degree, you also learn on your feet when you are out there in the field.
 It doesn't matter if you have been in the field 1 year or 10.
 We are still always learnings.
 New learns from old and old learns from new.
+An investigator that has been there for 20 years doing the same thing refusing to learn or grow is not necessarily more wise than someone new and open that has been doing it for 2 years.
+We all have a part to play and new perspectives are always welcome and refreshing.

 I never thought I would need to understand areas such as parapsychology, however it has now become an essential part of my research.
 It comes as part of a natural evolution of many investigators I guess, but there is always something you can learn.
 It may even change your approach or your perspective on a lot of things!